T-shirts for women

 So if or when the urge arises to dismiss the very real and necessary work involved in combating this nonsense, think again.
 Certain people function as bullshit lightning rods.
 Greta Christina’s one of them.

-4 thoughts on “T-shirts for women”
+4 Replies to “T-shirts for women”

 1. A lot of comments over there, more than I have time to read, so perhaps someone already made this process-level point: the hostile troll sows discord in the form of an accusation that the poster is the one sowing discord.
 So the hostile, resentful troll can delude himself (undoubtedly a male) into thinking he's a harmony-seeking peacemaker and the poster who has a good suggestion is a troublemaker.
 Projection is amazing.